fzi-forschungszentrum-informatik/TSInterpret/README.md

 ```
 ### Create Classifcation Model
-This Sections uses a pretrained Classification Model to illustrate the use of our package.
-For running the example, please clone our repository.
+This Section uses a pretrained Classification Model to illustrate the use of our package.
+For running the example, please clone our repository and comment the variable  PATH_TO_YOUR_CLASSIFICATION_MODEL in.
 The code in this section can also be replaces with your personal classifiaction model written in torch or tensorflow.
 ```python

 # Load data.